hannotify/hanno.codes/_posts/2024-09-17-java-23-has-arrived.md

 ### JEP 455: Primitive Types in Patterns, instanceof, and switch (Preview)

-Support for pattern matching in Java has been increasing since Java 16, but its support for primitives was always limited to nested record patterns.
+Pattern matching has become more prominent in Java since Java 16, but its support for primitives was always limited to nested record patterns.
 This JEP proposes to support primitive types in all pattern contexts, and to extend `instanceof` and `switch` to work with all primitive types.

 #### Pattern Matching for Switch